-This Texas wildflower is terrific for attracting hummingbirds.
+Ipomopsis rubra is a Texas wildflower.
+It's great for attracting hummingbirds.
 The scarlet-red, trumpet-shaped flowers bloom on tall stems in late summer.

-Sowing Ipomopsis Seeds:
+Sowing Ipomopsis rubra Seeds:

 Sow indoors 6 weeks before the last frost date.
 Barely cover the seeds.
 Full sun.
 Well-drained soil.
+Spacing 6".